aws-samples/aws-marketplace-serverless-saas-integration/README.md

 * [SaaS Integration Video](https://www.youtube.com/watch?v=glG44f-L8us) : This video guides you through the requirements and steps needed to integrate.
 * [SaaS Pricing Video](https://www.youtube.com/watch?v=E0uWp8nhzAk) : This video guides you through the pricing options available when choosing to list a SaaS product.
 * [AWS Marketplace - Seller Guide](https://docs.aws.amazon.com/marketplace/latest/userguide/what-is-marketplace.html) : This document covers more information about creating a SaaS product, pricing, and setting up your integration.
+* [Verify an email address](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses-procedure.html): This document gives step by step instructions to verify email address that will be used as your SELLERSESVERIFIEDEMAILADDRESS address later)

 # Project Structure